 Likewise, the Third and Ninth Circuits' formulations of the burden on removing defendants make it more difficult, if not impossible, to aggregate and efficiently manage nationwide litigation.
-Not only is such piecemeal litigation inefficient, but it creates the type of situations where a plaintiff can engage in "judicial blackmail" to coerce defendants to settle even frivolous claims.
-These are the very schemes Congress hoped to prevent by implementing CAFA.
+Not only is such piecemeal litigation inefficient, but it creates the type of situations for plaintiffs to engage in "judicial blackmail" to coerce defendants to settle even frivolous claims.
+These are the very schemes CAFA was designed to prevent.

-The deference given to plaintiffs' non-binding addamnum allegations under the Third and Ninth Circuits' formulation of the burden on removing defendants has a deleterious effect on removal under CAFA under 28 U.S.C. § 1332(d), and traditional removal under 28 U.S.C. § 1332(a).
-Under CAFA, a defendant is left with unpalatable options: It can wait until it has a smoking gun to prove the amount in controversy to a legal certainty (and bear the risks of litigating class certification and other issues in state court or courts); it can remove with the risk of remand precluding access to federal court by means of the law-of-the-case doctrine; or it can remove on the assumption that if the case were remanded, the parties can play judicial ping-pong between state and federal courts until the amount in controversy is met or the plaintiffs enter into a binding stipulation limiting damages.
-Even if the state court were to apply judicial estoppel to limit the plaintiff's damages to less than the jurisdictional amount, the defendant remains unable to access federal court, and the policies underlying CAFA are negated.
+The deference given to plaintiffs' non-binding ad damnum allegations under the Third and Ninth Circuits' formulation of the burden on removing defendants has a deleterious effect on removal under CAFA under 28 U.S.C. § 1332(d) and traditional removal under 28 U.S.C. § 1332(a).
+Under CAFA, a defendant is left with the unpalatable options: It can wait until it has a smoking gun to prove the amount in controversy to a legal certainty (and bear the risks of litigating class certification and other issues in state court or courts); it can remove with the risk of remand barring the doors to federal court barred by means of the law-of-the-case doctrine; or it can remove on the assumption that if the case is remanded, the parties can play judicial ping-pong between state and federal courts until the amount in controversy is met or the plaintiff enters a binding stipulation limiting damages.
+Even if the state court applies judicial estoppel to limit the plaintiff's damages to less than the jurisdictional amount, the Defendant remains unable to access federal court, and the policies underlying CAFA are negated.

-But the defendant subject to traditional removal requirements under 28 U.S.C. § 1332(a) is subject to a worse predicament.
-Unlike CAFA removal, traditional removal must occur within 30 days of service of the complaint or other pleading conferring jurisdiction, but never more than one year after the suit is initiated.
+But the defendant subject to traditional removal requirements under 28 U.S.C. § 1332(a) is subject to a worse predicament because unlike CAFA removal, traditional removal must occur within 30 days of service of the complaint or other pleading conferring jurisdiction, but never more than one year after the suit is initiated.
 28 U.S.C. § 1441(b).
-After one year passes, the plaintiff is free to modify his or her ad damnum or file pleadings demanding more than the jurisdictional amount without capping monetary damages or the risk of judicial estoppel.
+After a year passes, the plaintiff is free to modify his or her ad damnum or file pleadings demanding more than the jurisdictional amount without capping monetary damages or the risk of judicial estoppel.

 The Third and Ninth Circuits' formulation of the burden on removing defendants gives rise to risks of jurisdictional manipulation and gamesmanship that will unfairly deprive defendants of their statutory right to litigate in federal court.
-For all these reasons, the Court should grant the petition and clarify the appropriate standards for removal.
+For this additional reason, the Court should grant the petition and clarify the appropriate standards for removal.